Golf is among the most popular sports in the world with an estimated 390 million fans worldwide, according to Sporteology…

 Is technology good for golf?

-In the digital age, as well as mobile apps that can support players in terms of technique and collect useful data and stats on things such as swing speeds, impact angle.
+In the digital age, mobile apps can support players in terms of technique and collect useful data and stats on things such as swing speeds, and impact angle.

-One of the most impressive pieces of technology we have seen to date has to be The Robot, recently installed in state of the art golf studio in Camberley Surrey.
+One of the most impressive pieces of technology we have seen to date has to be The Robot, which recently installed a state-of-the-art golf studio in Camberley Surrey.

-However, at over £150k per unit this will be out of most golfer budget.
+However, at over £150k per unit, this will be out of most golfer budgets.

 Here are just some of the latest (affordable) technology available on the market in 2017…